Celebrating White Cane Safety Day & Blind Americans Equality DayPublished on

 White Cane Safety Day

-A joint resolution was signed into law in 1964, making White Cane Safety Day, October 15th.
-President Johnson acknowledged that a white cane was a tool for people who are blind, and this was the goal of the NFB.
+A resolution was signed into law in 1964, making White Cane Safety Day, October 15th.
+President Johnson acknowledged that a white cane as a tool for people who are blind.

 “White Cane Safety Day” becomes “Blind American’s Equality Day”